 7. Mix the strawberries and sugar well.
 Try to mash it while stirring it.
 Turn on a small fire and cook it for 8-10 minutes until the syrup thickens.

-8. The following step, pour the strawberry syrup into a bowl and let it cool off completely before assembling the drink.
+8. The following step is to pour the strawberry syrup into a bowl and let it cool off completely before assembling the drink.

 9. While waiting for the syrup to cool off, put the rest of the fresh diced strawberries (around 12 oz) into a bowl.
 Then, add 2 tablespoons of sugar.
 Mix it well.
 (If you don’t like that much sugar, you can skip this step and not add sugar.)